 Grading Scale: Pass/Fail

-In this course, Relay students will receive instruction and support from a Relay licensure exam preparation Instructor while preparing for the New York Mathematics licensure exam.
-Each instructor is a content knowledge expert and certified PK-12 teacher or school leader who is intimately familiar with the licensure exam(s) that Relay students must take.
+In this course, Relay students will receive instruction and support from a Relay licensure exam preparation instructor while preparing for the New York Mathematics licensure exam.
+Each instructor is a content knowledge expert and certified PK–12 teacher or school leader who is intimately familiar with the licensure exam(s) that Relay students must take.
 With an instructor and peers, students will review the exam framework(s), discuss resources, and analyze dozens of practice test items aligned to the content categories or competencies assessed on the exam.
 Students will discuss self-directed learning habits, research-based learning or study strategies, test-wise practices for standardized exams, and strategies for overcoming test anxiety.
 They will also get an opportunity to learn from and build community with fellow teacher candidates preparing for the same exam(s).

 CERT-540: Preparing for the edTPA Resources